-From risk to action: Preventing health crises through NCD literacy and care
+From risk to action: Preventing liver health crises through NCD literacy and care

 Liver health is a growing public health priority in Europe, with chronic liver diseases and liver cancer placing increasing strain on patients, health systems, and economies.